-Well, this is what I know: This year has been pure chaos in my life, and it’s been all I can do to hold on with both hands.
+Well, this is what I know: As of when I'm writing this, the last year has been pure chaos in my life, and it’s been all I can do to hold on with both hands.
 This isn’t anything unique to me; so many people are struggling this year.
 In the heart of the all of this, it’s been all I can do to focus on work.

 Somewhere along the way, I stopped being able to write as much, tweet as much, or code a lot in my free time.
 I even have trouble finding time to play the guitar now.

 When this happens — when I don’t get to express myself or create — I find myself circulating in a negative mental cycle.